BESTSELLER/harpocrates/README.md

 ```

 ### Inline JSON
+You can specify the exact same options in inline json as in the yaml spec.
+Mostly for pogramatic use, as readability is way worse than the yaml spec.

 ```bash
 harpocrates '{"format":"env","output":"/secrets","prefix":"PREFIX_","secrets":["secret/data/secret/dev",{"secret/data/foo":{"keys":["APIKEY"]}}]}'
 ```

 ### CLI Parameters
+Third option is to specify the options as parameters in the cli.

 ```bash
 harpocrates --format "env" --secret "/secret/data/somesecret" --prefix "PREFIX_" --output "/secrets"
 ```
+There are not the same granularity as in the json and yaml specs. e.g. prefix can only exist on the top level.

 ## CLI and ENV Options